denlabo/slackbot-jobcan-report/README.md

 $ heroku config:set JC_PASSWORD=YOUR-JOBCAN-PASSWORD
 ```

-After that, you can run test using the following command.
+After that, you can test run as follows.
 ```
 $ heroku run "npm run post -- postWorkTimeSummaryWeekly"
 ```

-HINT: You can also execute the other tasks.
-See [available tasks list](#tasks).

 ### <a id="deploy-3">3.
 Make a Schedule for Auto Post</a>